Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 570 is 40% faster than the GeForce GTX 460 SE overall, due to its higher bandwidth. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 should perform much faster than the GeForce GTX 460 SE overall. (explain)

-Texel RateThe GeForce GTX 570 will be a lot (more or less 41%) more effective at AF than the GeForce GTX 460 SE. (explain)
+Texel RateThe GeForce GTX 570 should be much (about 41%) faster with regards to texture filtering than the GeForce GTX 460 SE. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison